amirakul/JavaScript-Challenge/README.md

 # JavaScript-Challenge
-Code used inthis task will create a dynamic table that filters data based on user's selection.
+Code used in this task will create a dynamic table that filters data based on user's selection.

 ### Part 1: Automatic Table and Date Search

 * Created a basic HTML web page .